scalinalx/Substackulous/README.md

 ## Deployment

 The app is deployed on Vercel.
-Push to the main branch to trigger automatic deployment.
+Push to the main branch to trigger automatic deployment.# Trigger redeploy